ontopapp/ontop-push/README.md

     noti_sound  <1 or 0>        Whether or not to play sound on notification received for this notification (Default 0) custom      <jSon string>   Encoded JSON String of any vars that you'd like to send with event (i.e. {"user_id":342})
 ```
-In case your call is longer than 1000 characters or you prefer using POST, you can also send to the same end point but add `is_post=1`
+In case your call is longer than 1000 characters or you prefer using POST, you can also send to the same end point but add `is_post=1` to the url.
 ```
 POST    http://ontop.tech/api/push?is_post=1
         ... all the same var names for POST params